 Your organization’s culture can significantly affect employee job satisfaction, retention, and quality of patient care.
-That’s why it’s important for healthcare organizations of all sizes to build a culture that values its people, rather than money or profits alone.
+That’s why it’s important for healthcare organizations of all sizes to build a culture that values its people rather than money or profits alone.

 Here are 10 ways to build a strong culture within your healthcare organization.

-1. Create an engaging employee orientation.
+1. Create an Engaging Employee Orientation

 Your organization’s onboarding process and training procedures can affect new employees’ first impressions of your culture and overall work environment.
 Creating a dynamic and engaging orientation can help new employees acclimate to their surroundings and bond with co-workers right away.

-2. Start a formal mentorship program.
+2. Start a Formal Mentorship Program

 Employees, especially new ones, often crave feedback and guidance on the job.
 Consider establishing a formal mentorship program where new employees are matched with experienced ones for a year or longer.

-3. Encourage team-building and collaboration.
+3. Encourage Team-Building and Collaboration

 The more connected your employees feel with one other, the more satisfied they’ll be with their jobs.
 Incorporating team-building activities in your orientation and training programs will help your employees create stronger relationships and encourage them to learn from each other.

 Team building ideas for healthcare staff include:4